pjanuszewski/PX4-Autopilot-pjanuszewski/README.md

 ## Overview
 This repository integrates the **Control Toolbox (CT)** library into the **PX4 Autopilot** environment.
 The main goal is to demonstrate the feasibility of running Control Toolbox functions, such as **LQR computation** (Riccati equation), during the runtime of PX4 simulations.

-The `lqr4_runtime` branch successfully demonstrates the real-time calculation of the **LQR K matrix** during simulation, though it does not yet produce the desired trajectory-following behavior for the drone.
+The `lqr_runtime` branch successfully demonstrates the real-time calculation of the **LQR K matrix** during simulation, though it does not yet produce the desired trajectory-following behavior for the drone.

 ## Features
 - **LQR Runtime Calculation**:
-  - The `lqr4_runtime` branch proves that the **Riccati equation** and **LQR K matrix** can be computed in real time during PX4 simulations.
+  - The `lqr_runtime` branch proves that the **Riccati equation** and **LQR K matrix** can be computed in real time during PX4 simulations.
   - This setup can serve as a reference for implementing LQR or other control methods in PX4.
-  - The `lqr4_traj` branch includes efforts to achieve precise trajectory-following and demonstrates that LQR can be used at a high frequency during runtime based on current states, but the simulation does not yet meet the desired results.
+  - The `lqr_about_trajectory` branch includes efforts to achieve precise trajectory-following and demonstrates that LQR can be used at a high frequency during runtime based on current states, but the simulation does not yet meet the desired results.

 - **Control Toolbox Integration**:
   - **Control Toolbox** is used as a submodule.
 After running `make distclean`, reinitialize the submodule with: